bsnkltd/Transparency/README.md

 # Transparency

-Transparency reports documenting the management of Blackstar Network Ltd.'s (BSNK) public web properties and internal infrastructure.
+Official transparency reports published by **Blackstar Network Ltd. (BSNK)** documenting organizational milestones, public web properties, infrastructure updates, and operational developments.
+All reports are distributed as signed OpenPGP messages to ensure their authenticity and integrity can be independently verified.